davidmaimoun/sauron_osint/README.md

 ### 🔁 OSINT Pivoting

-Starting from a known username on a single platform (for example a profile you encountered or interacted with), Sauron helps identify other **public accounts using the same username** across different services.
+Starting from a known username on a single platform (for example a profile you encountered or interacted with), Sauron Eye helps identify other **public accounts using the same username** across different services.

 This allows analysts to:
 - Map public digital presence
 - Correlate accounts across platforms
 - Understand online behavior patterns

-All checks are passive and rely only on publicly accessible information.
+**All checks are passive and rely only on publicly accessible information.**

 ---